5- and 6-membered rings: A natural orbital functional study: Electron-pairing-based NOFs

 with $h_c = 0.02\sqrt{2}$.
 The maximum value of $n_p^d$ is approximately 0.012, aligning with Pulay’s criterion, which states that an occupancy deviation of $\thickapprox 0.01$ from 1 or 0 is necessary for a NO to contribute to dynamic correlation.

-Recently, a modified version of GNOF, denoted GNOFm, reintroduces the interactions between strongly occupied orbitals in the antiparallel spin blocks, as originally proposed in PNOF7.\cite{Piris2017, Mitxelena2018a} This refinement has shown improved accuracy for describing the singlet triplet energy gaps along the linear n-acene series.\cite{Lew-Yee2025b} Within this framework, the inter-subspace static component takes the following compact form:
+Recently, a modified version of GNOF, denoted GNOFm, reintroduces the interactions between strongly occupied orbitals in the antiparallel spin blocks, as originally proposed in PNOF7.\cite{Piris2017, Mitxelena2018a} This refinement has shown improved accuracy for describing the singlet triplet energy gaps along the linear n-acene series.\cite{Lew-Yee2025b} Within this framework, and assuming real orbitals so that $L_{pq}=K_{pq}$, the inter-subspace static component takes the following compact form:

 The solution is established by optimizing the energy with respect to the ONs and NOs, separately.
 Therefore, orbitals vary along the optimization process until the most favorable orbital interactions are found.
-All calculations have been carried out using the DoNOF code \cite{Piris2021} and the recently implemented orbital optimization algorithm.\cite{Lew-Yee2025b}
+All calculations have been carried out using the DoNOF code \cite{Piris2021,lew-yee2026} and the recently implemented orbital optimization algorithm.\cite{Lew-Yee2025b}